grygoryant/CarND-Behavioral-Cloning-P3/writeup/writeup_report.md

 #### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The file shows the pipeline I used for training and validating the model.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+In my solution I used the [NVIDIA's CNN](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
+It consists of 9 layers, including a normalization layer, 5 convolutional layers, and 3 fully connected layers.
+The only difference is that is used RGB color space and the original image size which comes from the simulator.

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+Also, to avoid overfitting I added dropout layers with dropout coefficient of 0.2 between convolutional layers.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+To ensure that the model was not overfitting I splitted my data set to training and validation sets.
+After training the model was tested in the simulator.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data